PunGrumpy/discord-bot-py/README.md

 Past : heroku for hosting discord bot if you use heroku, you must be use [Procfile](Procfile)

-Now : google cloud for hosting discord bot
+Past : google cloud for hosting discord bot

+Now : I already to use DigitalOcean Droplet for hosting discord bot

 ## ⚙️ Configs.py